soniaibounouportfolio/soniaibounouportfolio/README.md

 - 📈 Interested in Data Visualization, Business Analytics and Artificial Intelligence
 - 🧠 Learning more about Machine Learning, Cloud technologies and Data Strategy
 - 🌱 Always curious and eager to improve my analytical and technical skills
-- ⚡ Fun fact: I enjoy discovering trends hidden inside data and turning numbers into stories
+- ⚡ Fun fact : I enjoy discovering trends hidden inside data and turning numbers into stories

 ---